Axxion-Team-Rebase/android/README.md

 To get started with Axxion ROM, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

-To build Axxion you need to first create a directory for the source code using "mkdir: and example would be:
+To build Axxion you need to first create a directory for the source code using "mkdir an example would be:

     mkdir android/Axxion